CrowdLinker/navigation-components/docs/first-navigator.md

 }
 ```

-Looking at the result, it's clear that the Tabs component has grouped our screens so that we can swipe between them.
+It's clear that the Tabs component has grouped our screens so that we can swipe between them.
 This is great, but ideally we'll want a tabbar to be able to navigate between screens as well.

 ## Adding a tabbar